A Veteran’s 5-Day Path to Remission with SAINT®

 This is the story of Alan S., a 100% Service-Connected USAF veteran whose depression was documented for years in his Department of Veterans Affairs (VA) record.
 He completed five days of SAINT® Depression Therapy and, within 1–2 weeks, the depressive weight was gone.
 Before that, the VA cycled him through sertraline, fluoxetine, venlafaxine XR, duloxetine, bupropion XL, mirtazapine, and most recently trazodone—none produced durable remission.

-The Search for a Solution
+The Search for a Solution for Depression

 Depression had been part of Alan’s life for years and was well documented in his VA medical record.
 He had been prescribed several antidepressants, but none offered the kind of steady relief he hoped for.
 On top of that, some antidepressant medications caused side effects that made daily life more difficult or uncomfortable.